A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

 \textbf{Approach.} We evaluated two major proprietary LLM families—Gemini and GPT—to assess their effectiveness in detecting SATD in test code.
 For Gemini, we used the latest Flash variants of Gemini 2.0 and 2.5, and for GPT, we tested three GPT-5 models (nano, mini, and standard) to capture diverse reasoning capabilities and model sizes.
 Each model was tested under the few-shot configurations of 0, 2, and 4 shots.
 All the experiments were conducted using the prompt shown in Figure~\ref{fig:satd-detection-prompt-template}.

 \textbf{Results.} The experimental results are summarized in Table~\ref{table:proprietary_llm_detection_result}.
 Proprietary models achieved consistently high recall, frequently exceeding 0.90 and occasionally reaching 1.0 (e.g., Gemini-2.5-Flash under 2-shot).
 However, this high recall was accompanied by very low precision, particularly for Gemini models, where precision often ranged between 0.11 and 0.24.
-Among GPT models, the standard GPT-5 demonstrated the most balanced performance, attaining the highest F1-scores of 0.49 under 2-shot settings on both datasets.
+Among GPT models, the standard GPT-5 demonstrated the most balanced performance, attaining the highest F1-scores under 2-shot settings on both the original (0.49) and deduplicated (0.46) datasets.
 The GPT-5 mini and nano variants performed moderately well, outperforming Gemini in terms of precision and F1, but lagging behind GPT-5 standard.
-Increasing the number of shots did not consistently improve performance, as was seen with the Flan-T5 models.
+Increasing the number of shots did not consistently improve performance, as was seen with the Flan-T5 models as well.

 Compared to the Flan-T5 series (RQ3), proprietary models exhibit distinct performance patterns.
 GPT-5 models maintain high recall, unlike T5-XL, which achieves strong precision primarily with MAT or Jitterbug prompts but suffers from limited recall.
 GPT-5 provides more stable SATD detection across shot settings compared to the Flan-T5 series.
 Nonetheless, Flan-T5-XL with MAT prompts achieved the highest F1-score (0.68).